websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

    ![Select a scope and panel category key for the Object.](./creating-objects/images/04.png)

-1. Select a *Panel Category Key* to determine where the Object is listed in the Liferay UI.
+1. Select a *Panel Category Key* to determine where the Object appears in the Liferay UI.

    If the Object is scoped by Company, you can place it in the *Global Menu*.

    If the Object is scoped by Site, you can place it in the *Site Menu*.

-1. Click on *Save* before moving on to the next steps.
-Any unsaved changes in the *Details* tab will be lost when you navigate to the other tabs.
+1. Click *Save* before moving on to the next steps.
+Any unsaved changes in the *Details* tab are lost when you navigate to the other tabs.

 1. (Optional) Go to the *Fields* tab and add fields to the Object.
 Fields are Object data definitions for storing specific types of values and represent database columns.
 See [Adding Fields to Objects](./adding-fields-to-objects.md) for more information.

    ![Add fields to the Object from the Fields tab.](./creating-objects/images/05.png)

 1. (Optional) Go to the *Relationships* tab and add relationships to the Object.
-Relationships are defined connections between Objects that allow you to relate Object entries.
+Relationships are defined connections between Objects that link different Object entries to each other.
 See [Defining Object Relationships](./defining-object-relationships.md) for more information.

    ![Add relationships to the Object from the Relationships tab.](./creating-objects/images/06.png)

-1. (Optional) Go to the *Layouts* tab and add a custom layout to the Object if desired.
-Object layouts define how its fields and relationships are displayed when creating or editing an Object entry.
+1. (Optional) Go to the *Layouts* tab and add a custom layout to the Object.
+Object layouts define how fields and relationships appear when creating or editing an Object entry.
 See [Designing Object Layouts](./designing-object-layouts.md) for more information.

    ```{note}
    If you do not design a custom layout and set it as default, the Object uses an automatically generated layout for its entries.
 This layout has a single tab that displays all Object fields in alphabetical order and does not display relationships.
 To display relationships, you must create a custom layout with a dedicated relationships tab.